GSA/prototype-city-pairs-api/create_sailjs_webserver_on_cloud.md

 		cf push
 ```

-	After the push, you can test the web server with url test.apps.cloud.gov
+	After the push, you can test the web server with url firstsails.apps.cloud.gov

+##url note
+If the application name 'firstsails' is unique in the whole cloud, the url firstsails.apps.cloud.gov
+will work.
+Otherwise, you can change the url on cloud.gov dashboard in the **Routes** section.